WallarooLabs/Wallaroo_Tutorials/docs/markdown/wallaroo-developer-guides/wallaroo-sdk-guides/install-wallaroo-sdk-databricks-azure-guide-reference.md

 This tutorial and the assets can be downloaded as part of the [Wallaroo Tutorials repository](https://github.com/WallarooLabs/Wallaroo_Tutorials/tree/main/development/sdk-install-guides/databricks-azure-sdk-install).

-## Installing the Wallaroo SDK into Databricks Azure Workspace
+## Installing the Wallaroo SDK into Azure Databricks Workspace

-Organizations that use Databricks Azure for model training and development can deploy models to Wallaroo through the [Wallaroo SDK](https://docs.wallaroo.ai/wallaroo-developer-guides/wallaroo-sdk-guides/).
-The following guide is created to assist users with installing the Wallaroo SDK, setting up authentication through Databricks Azure, and making a standard connection to a Wallaroo instance through Databricks Azure Workspace.
+Organizations that use Azure Databricks for model training and development can deploy models to Wallaroo through the [Wallaroo SDK](https://docs.wallaroo.ai/wallaroo-developer-guides/wallaroo-sdk-guides/).
+The following guide is created to assist users with installing the Wallaroo SDK, setting up authentication through Azure Databricks, and making a standard connection to a Wallaroo instance through Azure Databricks Workspace.

 These instructions are based on the on the [Wallaroo SSO for Microsoft Azure](https://docs.wallaroo.ai/wallaroo-operations-guide/wallaroo-configuration/wallaroo-sso-authentication/wallaroo-sso-azure/) and the [Connect to Wallaroo](https://docs.wallaroo.ai/wallaroo-developer-guides/wallaroo-sdk-guides/wallaroo-sdk-essentials-guide/) guides.